IvanVeloz/nds-slot2/README.md

 Additionally, nobody has done proper timing diagrams for the NDS (or GBA) slot.
 This is important for designing your own GBA/NDS peripherals.

 I used the SignalTap logic analyzer for Alterra FPGAs to analyze the timings, then [WaveDrom](https://wavedrom.com) to create nice timing diagrams.
-The diagrams are presented at the bottom of this document.
+The diagrams are presented further down in this document.

 ## Nintendo DS timings vs. GBA timings